 All materials must be submitted together.
 Incomplete applications will not be processed.

 In addition to taking the Century College Assessment Test, you must also qualify under one of the three categories listed below.

 Return application to:

-Please refer to the following PDF for a list of career/technical course options for 10th grade students.
+Please refer to the Approved Courses for 10th Grade PSEO guide for a list of Career and Technical Course options for 10th grade students.

 We recommend a course load no greater than 16 credits per semester.

 Students can submit a copy of their ACT score report (with name and date on document) INSTEAD of taking Accuplacer if students meet the following scores: